 GeneCards Summary for WNT1 Gene

-WNT1 (Wingless-Type MMTV Integration Site Family, Member 1) is a Protein Coding gene.
+WNT1 (Wnt Family Member 1) is a Protein Coding gene.
 Diseases associated with WNT1 include osteogenesis imperfecta, type xv and osteoporosis, early-onset autosomal dominant.
-Among its related pathways are Signaling by GPCR and Proteoglycans in cancer.
-GO annotations related to this gene include transcription regulatory region DNA binding and protein domain specific binding.
+Among its related pathways are Basal cell carcinoma and Hippo signaling pathway.
+GO annotations related to this gene include receptor binding and transcription regulatory region DNA binding.
 An important paralog of this gene is WNT5B.

 UniProtKB/Swiss-Prot for WNT1 Gene

 Ligand for members of the frizzled family of seven transmembrane receptors.
 In some developmental processes, is also a ligand for the coreceptor RYK, thus triggering Wnt signaling.
 Probable developmental protein.
 May be a signaling molecule important in CNS development.
 Is likely to signal over only few cell diameters.
 Has a role in osteoblast function and bone development.